CyVerse-learning-materials/container_camp_workshop_2019/docker/dockeradvanced.rst

 Exercise 1 (5-10 mins): Updating and automated building
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Add some more cat pics to the `app.py` file
-- Add, Commit and Push it to your github repo
+- ``git add``, ``commit`` and ``push`` to your GitHub or Gitlab repo
-- Trigger automatic build with a new tag (2.0) on Dockerhub
+- Trigger automatic build with a new tag (2.0) on Docker Hub
+- Pull your Docker image from Docker Hub to a new location.
-- Run an instance to make sure the new pics show up
+- Run the instance to make sure it works
-- Share your Dockerhub link url on Slack

-3. Managing data in Docker
+3. Managing Data in Docker
 ==========================

 It is possible to store data within the writable layer of a container, but there are some limitations: